Part 12: Strategic Capital Steering Group

 (6) oversee the financial management of the design of projects submitted in accordance with these regulations, including the gateway approval process, and obtain approval from the Finance Committee for expenditure on gateways 1 and 2 prior to that committee’s release of full project funding.

-(i) proposed functional estate projects that should be submitted to Oxford University Property Development (OUPD) for consideration;
+(i) identifying functional estate projects, staff or student housing projects and innovation space proposals that should be submitted to Oxford University Property Development (OUPD) for consideration;

-(ii) the purchase of additional land for development.
+(iii) the purchase of additional land for development;

 Link to other parts of Council Regulations 15 of 2002